 - If cooking breakfast sausage patties, flip in 8 minutes.
 Links or round sausage should be rotated halfway through the estimated cooking time.

 - The cooking time for breakfast sausage is about 15 minutes, and for thicker sausage, about 25 minutes.
-Cook to an internal temp of 165°.
-You can do a few minutes under the broiler if you want more browning.
+Cook to an internal temperature of 160° or 165° if the sausage contains poultry.
+If you want more browning, you can do a few minutes under the broiler.

 Recipe Notes